babelouest/glewlwyd/docs/EMAIL.md

 Address used as sender in the e-mails, required.

+### Content-Type

+Content-Type for the e-mails, default is plain text but you can set an HTML body if youo need to.

+### User lang property

+User property which will contain the default lang value used for the e-mail templates.
+The lang value must be an exact match of the lang template.
+If the user lang doens't exist in the templates or if the user has no lang property, the e-mail template will use the default language.

+### Lang

+Dropdown value to select, add or remove lang templates for the e-mails.

+### Default lang

+Checkbox to specify what lang is the default language.
+In case the user has no language value or its language value doesn't exist in the templates.

 ### E-mail subject

-Subject used on the e-mails, required.
+Subject used on the e-mails for the current lang, required.

 ### E-mail body, the pattern {CODE} will be replaced by the code.

-The pattern for the body on the e-mails, You must use at least once the string `{CODE}` in the pattern to be replaced by the code.
+The pattern for the body on the e-mails for the current lang, You must use at least once the string `{CODE}` in the pattern to be replaced by the code.

 Example, by using the following e-mail pattern: